wd60622/but-better/README.md

 ## Usage

-Pass the time during a long running function to watch a youtube video.
+Pass the time during a long running function by watching a YouTube video.
 Pass YouTube video id as the argument to `but_better` and use it as a decorator.

 ```python